Abu Musab al-Zarqawi: Doubts about his importance

 In a story detailing her captivity in Iraq, Jill Carroll, a journalist for The Christian Science Monitor, casts doubt on al-Zarqawi's alleged unimportance.
-She describes how one of her captors, who identified himself as Abdullah Rashid and leader of the Mujahideen Shura Council in Iraq, conveyed to her that:
+She describes how one of her captors, who identified himself as Abdullah Rashid and leader of the Mujahideen Shura Council (MSC) in Iraq, conveyed to her that:

 The Americans were constantly saying that the mujahideen in Iraq were led by foreigners...
-So, the Iraqi insurgents went to Zarqawi and insisted that an Iraqi be put in charge.
-But as I saw in coming weeks, Zarqawi remained the insurgents' hero, and the most influential member of their council, whatever Nour/Rashid's position.
+So, the Iraqi insurgents went to al-Zarqawi and insisted that an Iraqi be put in charge.
+But as I saw in coming weeks, al-Zarqawi remained the insurgents' hero, and the most influential member of their council, whatever Nour/Rashid's position.
 And it seemed to me, based on snatches of conversations, that two cell leaders under him – Abu Rasha and Abu Ahmed [al-Kuwaiti] – might also be on the council.
-At various times, I heard my captors discussing changes in their plans because of directives from the council and Zarqawi.
+At various times, I heard my captors discussing changes in their plans because of directives from the council and al-Zarqawi.